CES 2018 - Las Vegas, USA

 Pro-Ject also showed this whimsical turntable that commemorates the Beatles’ Yellow Submarine album.
 It’s a prototype and little information was available, but it’s expected to sell for under $500, and it sports a custom yellow P-mount cartridge Ortofon made especially for this turntable.

 Technics kicked up some waves a couple of years ago when it reintroduced its classic SL-1200 direct-drive turntable, at a price of $4000.
 Now it’s relaunching its SP-10, which was the first direct-drive turntable, as a high-end model starting at $10,000.
 The new model, which is called the SP-10R (not shown), does not include a tonearm.
-A more advanced model, the $20,000 SL-1000R (shown in photo above), includes a magnesium tonearm as well as platforms for two additional tonearms, allowing vinyl enthusiasts to use multiple cartridges, different tonearm lengths, etc. A separate control box allows speed to be adjusted in increments of 0.01rpm.
+A more advanced model, the $20,000 SL-1000R (shown in photo above), includes a magnesium tonearm as well as platforms for two additional tonearms, allowing vinyl enthusiasts to use multiple cartridges, different tonearm lengths, etc. A separate control box allows speed adjustments in increments of 0.01rpm.

 Senior Contributor, SoundStage!